 When completing your RESP documents, you will also have to complete a CESG application.
-Investor Relations will assist you with the completion of this document and it will then be sent to Olympia Trust Company.

-Olympia will send the application to ESDC (Employment and Social Development Canada) for processing.
-It takes 6 weeks for the grant money to be received by Olympia and posted into your RESP account.
+Investor Relations will assist you with the completion of this document.
+Olympia Trust Company (OTC) will send the application to Employment and Social Development Canada (ESDC) for processing.
+It takes up to 6 weeks for the grant money to be received and posted into your RESP account.

-Once the grant money is posted into your Olympia account, we can close on your investment with the MIC of your choice.
-The reason we wait for the grant money to come in first is so that the grant amount is included in your total investment and you are not charged 2 purchase fees by Olympia Trust.
+Once the grant money is posted into your account, we can finalize your investment in the MIC of your choice.
+The reason we wait for the grant money to be deposited first is so that the grant amount is included in your total investment and you are not charged 2 purchase fees by Olympia Trust.